kyma-project/busola/docs/extensibility/form-section.md

   "path": "spec.data",
   "widget": "CodeEditor",
-  "inputInfo": "Data needs to be a valid JSON object.", "description": "Data that will be passed on to the application.", "language": "'JSON'"
+  "inputInfo": "Data needs to be a valid JSON object.", "description": "Data is passed on to the application.", "language": "'JSON'"
 }
 ```